Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 Homeowners Insurance: Nearly Everyone Needs It

-If you have a mortgage, homeowners insurance isn't optional — your lender requires it.
+If you have a mortgage, homeowners insurance isn't optional, since your lender requires it.
 But even if your home is paid off, going without it is a major financial risk.
-A single house fire or liability lawsuit could cost hundreds of thousands of dollars.
+A single house fire or liability lawsuit could cost hundreds of thousands of dollars, and with premiums up roughly 24% nationally over the past few years, going uninsured is more dangerous than ever.
 Homeowners insurance is the financial safety net no homeowner should go without.

 Home Warranty: Right for Some, Not All